veltman/congressional-acronyms/README.md

 * `titles.tsv`.
 Titles for each bill, listed by bill ID.
 Includes title type ("short","official", or "popular")
 * `legislators.tsv`.
 Basic information about bill sponsors: name, sortable name, party, GovTrack URL.
-* `word_map.tsv`.
+* `wordmap.tsv`.
 A utility table to deal with the fact that a small number of bills have multiple acronym words.
 Some of them are phrases, like "SAFE DOSES"; others have multiple independent acronym titles, like the PACT Act that is also the PRECAUTION Act; a few have a phrase with a non-acronym word in the middle, like "HIRE at HOME".